ovidiu-mura/cs541-notes/prob.md

 * MYCIN and probabilities *vs* "likelihoods"

-* Cox's Theorem: under reasonable assumptions, any labeling of logical sentences with real numbers will be consistent with probability
+* Consequence of Cox's Theorem: under reasonable assumptions, any labeling of logical sentences with real numbers will be consistent with probability

-* Problems with real numbers

-## Decision theory

-* The utility equation:

-* Transitivity and other paradoxes

-* Cost of gathering information
+* Measurement issues; numeric issues